linfieldlabs/IAC-cost-agent/readme.md

 -   **Estimators**: Handle IaC-specific operations (plan/preview generation)
 -   **LLM Services**: Interface with AI models for cost analysis
 -   **Core Logic**: Processes and formats cost estimations

-## Contributing

-Contributions are welcome!
-Please read our [Contributing Guidelines TODO](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

-## License

-This project is licensed under the TODO - see the [LICENSE](LICENSE) file for details.

 ## Disclaimer